To use Google Search Partners, or not? That is the question.

 While it’s true that we can’t see the search partner sites, there are other details that we can dig into, to help us understand performance a little better.

 Keep reading, we’ll revisit this.

-While it’s true that advertisers have much less control on search partners than Google’s own search network because it can’t be split out on its own, we do have some levers to pull when it comes to search partners.
+While it’s true that advertisers have much less control on search partners than Google’s own search network because it can’t be split out on its own, there are ways to tweak results.

 We just have to get a little bit more creative about how we go about it.